 As a mother who cooks I get an awful lot of parents asking me what I feed my children come the evening.
 They are often surprised.
 My kids are not precocious about food, they love the nursery stalwarts of spaghetti bolognaise, the odd sausage and a cottage pie, but they also love to eat meals that are considered a bit more adventurous.
 Cold spiced Sichuan noodles is a good example.
 Dull is the ground hog scenario of a shepherd's pie landing on the table every Thursday evening.

-Truth be told my two (for baby Dorothy is still guzzling milk) wolf down the likes of pesto pasta, but they also eat an eclectic bunch of laughably healthy suppers.
+Truth be told my three (Grace 7 yrs, Ivy 4 yrs and Dorothy 1 yr) will wolf down the likes of pesto pasta, but they will also eat an eclectic bunch of laughably healthy suppers.

 So perhaps it’s me who is the precocious one come supper time.
 I want my kids to eat their way around the world, albeit on a metaphorical food journey, and all the while sat nicely at the kitchen table.
 Nothing could excite me less than a lifetime of suppers where mince is the mainstay and a fork the only necessary tool.
 A few miserable weeks of blending pumpkin and making various baby mush when weaning my first daughter six years ago made concrete for me a food philosophy by which to feed my family.